dentolos19/FitNest/README.md

 # FitNest

-A mobile fitness and workouts tracking application!

-## Assignment

-This project is an assignment for the Mobile Application Development (IT2161) module at Nanyang Polytechnic.
+An assignment for the Mobile Application Development (IT2161) module at Nanyang Polytechnic.

 ## License